NVIDIA/trt-samples-for-hackathon-cn/README.md

 Like AppDynamicShape, it also runs asynchronously and you may use Nsight Systems to see the timeline of GPU events.
 ## AppThroughput
 This sample loads an engine from disk and get a benchmark on how many QPS can be achieved for max throughput.
-By default the sample loads an engine created from a Python sample and a command line utility (see below).
+By default the sample loads an engine created from a Python sample and the command line utility trtexec (see below).
+## AppOnnx
+This sample shows how to build an engine from an ONNX file with the ONNX parser.
+Please note trtexec, the command line utility shipped with the TensorRT offical release, also has this functionality.

 # Python Samples
 ## app_basic.py